An Oversimplification of Her Beauty

-A creatively overflowing blast of awesomely Afro-boho weirdness, Terence Nance’s diaristic chronicle of an it’s-complicated connection with a woman named Namik (Namik Minter) pulls out all the stops in portraying personal heartbreak by any cinematic means necessary.
-Her beauty is, in fact, the only thing that’s simplified here: What is posited, per the film’s baritone narrator, as a short designed to woo this sweetheart soon morphs into chaptered sketches including stop-motion animation, toon vignettes that owe a big debt to Emily Hubley, embedded “answer” films from Minter herself (or are they?) and various meta-musings on the very movie you are currently watching.
+A creatively overflowing blast of awesome Afro-boho weirdness, young American director Terence Nance’s diaristic chronicle of an it’s-complicated connection with a woman named Namik (Namik Minter) pulls out all the stops in portraying personal heartbreak by any means necessary.
+Her beauty is, in fact, the only thing that’s simplified: the film offers chaptered sketches that include stop-motion animation, toon vignettes and various meta-musings on the movie you are watching.
 Verbose voiceovers and snatches of creaky 78rpm blues recordings fill the soundtrack.
-Allegedly real digital-video footage of the twosome mixes with avant-artsy imaginings of inner monologues.
-Screen text is scrawl-redacted to protect the guilty.

-It would all be horribly self-indulgent, were it not for Nance’s vivacious way of combining these various strains into something singular; it’s hard to think of a more original, mind-blowing reinvention of the usual boy-meets-girl story.
+It would all be horribly self-indulgent, were it not for Nance’s vivacious way of combining these strains into something unique.
 Such a nonstop go-for-broke sensibility can be too much of a good thing, of course, and there are moments when the filmmaker’s mix-and-match methodology feels tuned to the key of migraine.
-Overambitiousness can turn a valentine into hot air and white noise, but it can also serve as a calling card for an artist finding his pitch—and Nance is indeed an artist, pure and simple.
+Still, it’s hard to think of a more original, mindblowing reinvention of the usual boy-meets-girl story.

 Cast and crew